Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 ## Detailed Description of Each Step

 # 1) Convert to greyscale
-My first step was to create a greyscale image.
+My first step was to create a greyscale image.I did so with the following function:

-I did so with the following function: greyscale_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
+greyscale_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)

 ![alt text][grayscale]

 --